pentesteracademy/patoolkit/README.rst

     **Method 2:**

-    Add LUA_PATH variable in "/etc/enviornment", append the following line in "/etc/enviornment" file.
+    Add LUA_PATH variable in "/etc/enviornment".
+If LUA_PATH variable has not been defined in "/etc/enviornment" file, append the following line in "/etc/enviornment" file.

         LUA_PATH="/usr/lib/x86_64-linux-gnu/wireshark/plugins/2.6/lib/?.lua"

+    If LUA_PATH variable already exists, then append the path seperated by ";" to LUA_PATH variable.
+For e.g

+       LUA_PATH="/?.lua;/usr/lib/x86_64-linux-gnu/wireshark/plugins/2.6/lib/?.lua"

+    where "/?.lua" is existing value of LUA_PATH variable.

-    *Note:* Please remember to replace the Wireshark global plugin folder path used in the above methods with your own wireshark global plugins folder path.
+    *Note:* Please use Wireshark global plugin folder path of your machine instead of the path mentioned in the above methods.

 3. Start wireshark. :)